Emceyy/Weather_API/README.md

 ## License

-This project is licensed under the ISC license.
+This project is licensed under the ISC license :)